twilio/voice-quickstart-ios/README.md

 ### <a name="bullet4"></a>4.
 Create a TwiML application
 Next, we need to create a TwiML application.
 A TwiML application identifies a public URL for retrieving [TwiML call control instructions](https://www.twilio.com/docs/api/twiml).
 When your iOS app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.
 To create a TwiML application, go to the [TwiML app page](https://www.twilio.com/console/voice/dev-tools/twiml-apps).
-Create a new TwiML application, and use the public URL of your application server’s `/makeCall` endpoint as the Voice Request URL.
+Create a new TwiML application, and use the public URL of your application server’s `/makeCall` endpoint as the Voice Request URL (If your app server is written in PHP, then you need `.php` extension at the end).

 <kbd><img src="Images/create-twiml-app.png"/></kbd>